Santa Barbara County assistance programs.

 Help with housing, rent, and eviction prevention

-Charity organizations, non profits, and other groups in Santa Barbara and Santa Maria will be receiving hundreds of thousands of dollars that will be used to provide housing assistance, prevent evictions, and help the homeless.
+Charity organizations, non profits, and other groups in Santa Barbara and Santa Maria will be receiving hundreds of thousands of dollars each year.
+The funds will be used to provide housing assistance, prevent evictions, and help the homeless.

 Some of the conditions of the programs include at least 60 percent of the rent assistance and homeless-prevention funds must be spent within two years.
 However, all funds need to be spent within three years at the latest.